Coders6754/grubby-mitten-867/README.md

 The main objective of our project was to make practical use of all the coding skills that we learned in Masai School to build the Project.

 ## Group-Project
-This is a collaborative project built by a team of four members in a span of six days.
+This is a collaborative project built by a team of four members in a span of five days.

 ## Tech Stack 💻
 HTML5